Trip Planning, Logistics, & Other Thoughts

 Paddling the Whanganui River

 There is a part of the Te Araroa where you have the option of paddling down the Whanganui River or walking a trail through Whanganui National Park.
 If you opt to walk the section through Whanganui National Park it will still require that you get a jet boat ride to the start of the trail at the Bridge To Nowhere landing from Pipiriki.
-You will need two people at least to paddle the Whanganui and it gets cheaper the more people you have, so it may be worthwhile to try and connect with walkers who are also planning on a Whanganui River Journey.
+It seemed helpful to have two people to paddle the Whanganui and it gets cheaper the more people you have.
+It may be worthwhile to connect with other walkers who are planning on a Whanganui River Journey if you also decide to paddle this section.

 The weather in New Zealand is variable.
 We had it all on our trip - super hot days in open plains, long rainy walks in the deep forest, windy cities, hail on higher mountain ridges, and beautiful ocean beach walks.
 We noticed that as we travelled, each area we walked into had its own weather patterns (i.e. Tararuas are notorious for rain, Northland forests are wet and muddy).
 The bottomline was that because New Zealand is an island, the weather is inherently unpredictable and can be intense.
 Here is some more information on New Zealand weather.